 Challenge Rating: 9 | Monster Manual page 289

 These awakened trees are most likely found in ancient and magical forests.
 Adventurers should be careful not to cross these guardians who can call on the forest itself to ensnare and attack enemies.
 You could create a tribe of massive treants made of jungle trees covered in vines.
+They could even be worshiped by local tribes or a powerful shaman.

 Challenge Rating: 2 | Homebrew Monster

-The Carnivorous Plant is a type of living foliage that look like a giant plant.
+The Carnivorous Plant is a type of living foliage that looks like a giant plant.
 Its head resembles a giant Venus Fly Trap with teeth, but is reddish-purple in color and it has 2 long, arm-like tendrils.
 This deadly plant remains motionless until it detects a creature within range using its Tremorsense or Blindsight.

 View full write-up and stats for Carnivorous Plant